 What I buy:

 - hake or cod

-- smoked or fresh mackerel
+- fresh and smoked mackerel

-- crab meat for pasta or sandwiches or risotto (hard to get the fresh stuff round here)
+- crab meat for pasta or sandwiches or risotto

 - tinned tuna or sardines for pasta or sandwiches or salads

 - mussels (occasionally)

 I suspect I would eat a greater variety of fish if I lived in Spain or had a local fishmongers.
 In this week’s shop: wild salmon, organic trout, plus tinned mackerel and tuna for lunches.
 So, I did listen!